miladyboy/wingman/tasks/Tasks.md

 - [ ] Improve "Pricing" aka payment page. *growth*
 - [ ] Divide the user preferences into multiple fields: Things that I like, Thinks I'm looking for in a girl, Conversation style I prefer. *ux*
 - [ ] Update stripe to charge weekly instead of monthly. *money*
-- [ ] Add section so that users can cancel their subscription. *ux*
 - [ ] Try to do a mobile frontend with Expo / React Native. *dev*
 - [ ] The loading dots animation is broken again. *bug* **important**
 - [ ] Add an easy user feedback loop. *growth*
 - [ ] Setup reverse proxy para las stats de usuarios.
 Make sure we're getting the stats. *marketing*
 - [ ] Make sure our analytics are legal *marketing*
-- [ ] Call less attention to the logout button.
-Hide it behind a settings button maybe.
 - [ ] Add pino for logging.
+- [ ] Implement the AI lib from Vercel so that I can update which language I use for different things. *code-quality*

+# Doing
 - [ ] Improve prompting to use system/user roles instead of just a single string. **important** *llm*

-# Doing
-- [ ] Make it so that users can suspend their membership.

 # Done
 - [x] Make sure the experience works correctly in mobile *ux*